 Day 293 ~ New Friends, version 7.0July 4th, 2011

 The wind shifted during the night bringing in smoke from the swamp fires to the west.
 Visibility was down to half a mile or less and every time we inhale there's a nice burning sensation at the back of our throats.
 Sailing camp calls at 8:30a to say we should keep kids at home until 10am hoping things blow off by then.
-Emma is convinced that fate is against her, "Why does it have to be smoky today!?"
+Nina is convinced that fate is against her, "Why does it have to be smoky today!?"

 Another lesson in life.
 Inconveniences like rain, smoke and colonoscopies are just part of life here on terra firma, although we did spare her the invasive procedure part of real life for the present.
 A few more years of ignorant bliss in the cancer department probably won't hurt.

-Lisa dropped me off for work and zipped Emma over to camp.
+Lisa dropped me off for work and zipped Nina over to camp.
 The wind did shift and it was clearing in to a nice day so things were looking up again.
 Funny thing though, the weather on the laptop is always the same.
 Flat conditions, moderate light and mind-numbing atmosphere.